Plant DetailShow Menu

 Description

-In warm winter areas, this plant can be used in rock or crevice gardens.
-Most often this plant is used as a container houseplant.
+In warm winter climates, this plant can be used in rock or crevice gardens.
+Most often, this plant is used as a container houseplant.
+It is easy to grow, low maintenance, and will reward you with beautiful, scented, evening flowers in the spring or summer.

-Insects, Diseases, and Other Plant Problems: No significant problems but watch for mealy bugs.
-Overwatering can lead to fungal diseases.
+Insects, Diseases, and Other Plant Problems: No significant problems, but monitor for spider mites and mealybugs.
+Overwatering can lead to fungal diseases such as root rot.
+It is Intolerant of high humidity.

 See this plant in the following landscape: